 A range of connections between environment and response.

-material and social conditions or processes.
-The environment
+nurture).
+These include material and social conditions or processes.

-provides matter and energy to the body.
-A gradual
+The environment provides matter and energy to the body.

 as food, temperature, violence, various stimulation of the senses).